rmccrear/codex-lv1-may-2025/guides/local-development.md

 ## Step 4: Set Up for Local Development

-Set yourself up for local development so that your are just as efficient locally as your are remotely.
-You will have to tile your windows to mimic the setup on code.org.
-This way you can see the both code and the rendered page at the same time.
+🖥️ To work efficiently, you’ll want to set up your screen so you can see your code and the browser at the same time—just like in Web Lab.

 **Do This:**
 1. Tile your code editor (Notepad, TextEdit, etc.) to the left side of your screen.